frank0434/Master/07tipsANDtricks/Q & A notes.md

 which will have effects on the canopy development for sure. but Changing the `shootlag` in the [Lucerne].Phenology.emergence didn't change any prediction results.

-# 20200718

-RootFrontVelocity has 3 stages in the current model:
-1. Preemergence  Germination-->Emergence
-2. Early Emergence-->StartFlowering
-3. Late  StartFlowering-->Maturity

-1. I should derive RFV by different stages?
-2. water stress has an effect on it as well?

-Root Depth is definately not correct.
-How to get it right?
-re-analysis RFV based on development stages?

-something more to try
-1. get the iversen12 orginal kls back

-# 20200726

-1. The problem of inital LAI 5 comes back.
-Slurp LAI is set to 5 (Rog already taught how to overcame but forgot)
-2. The LAI wasn't sourced correctly because the manager script used wrong variables.
-3. The LAI wasn't interploate so the prediction is stair case.